 So what can you do?

-Buy secondhand!
 You probably already know that I’m a huge advocate for secondhand shopping.
 It’s incredibly environmentally friendly because nothing new is made and no new resources have to be used/extracted.
 You also aren’t supporting companies with unethical and unsustainable practices, or with jewellery, corrupt, damaging, and violent supply chains.
 Plus it’s a lot more affordable and who doesn’t like to save money?

 There are lots of places you can buy secondhand or vintage jewellery either in person or online through sites like Etsy.
 I especially like looking through the jewellery at antique markets.

-Finally, there’s a lot of jewellery just sitting around
+There’s a lot of jewellery just sitting around

 How many of us have jewellery that was gifted or passed down which is never worn and just sits hidden somewhere slowly tarnishing?
 Like with our closets we tend to reach for the same pieces.
 I know things like jewellery can be difficult to let go of, but if they aren’t being used or appreciated isn’t it better to give these pieces new homes?
 Plus you can spend the money you make re-selling them on something you’ll actually get a lot of use from!
 It’s a win for everyone and the earth. 🌎